-Winclone 6 has the ability to create Winclone images in either file-based (WIM) or block-based mode.
+Winclone 6 (and later) has the ability to create Winclone images in either file-based (WIM) or block-based mode.
 This article explains the difference and information on selecting the correct format.

 One distinct advantage of the file-based image format is that you can restore images regardless of the physical block size of the disk.
 In block based imaging, the image must be restored on to the same physical block size drive that it was created.
 With File-based imaging, you can restore the image to any drive regardless of the physical block size.

 Block-Based image format